Do you want to relive the rich history of the vintage railroads, handicrafts, and early 19th-century American wild west industries?

 Their portfolio also boasts extensive lotions, salt soaks, and scrubs.

 In addition, the company prides itself on supplying natural products using eco-friendly ingredients such as essential oils, homegrown herbs, and sustainably produced oils.

 More handcrafted liquors await you at the environment-friendly Golden Moon Distillery.

-This unique distillery is renowned for making the finest handcrafted liquors from natural herbs and artisans using an authentic artisan process dating back from the 19th century.
+This unique distillery is renowned for making the finest handcrafted liquors from natural herbs and artisans using an authentic artisan process dating back to the 19th century.

-Their rich collection of fine spirits boasts of having renowned variants such as gin and grappa.
+Their rich collection of fine spirits boasts renowned variants such as gin and grappa.

 Their specialty absinthe is a sheer delight, and you can have the complete absinthe experience in their tasting room by drinking it over burnt sugar!

 A spoonful of absinthe is enough to transpose you to unworldly bliss!

 Other remarkable bouquets include the apple jack, specialty amer dit picon, and crème de violette.

 You can enjoy all these great liquors along with toothsome snacks at the in-house bar, the Golden Moon Speakeasy.